ride-css/ride-css/README.md

 @require 'ride/*'

 ```

+##Contributing
+* Fork this repo
+* Commit you changes
+* Report bugs
+* Drink beer and eat your veggies

 *the full doc is coming soon &copy;*
 ####Mixins list
 The library is made of mixins.
 A mixin is a portion of code useful to be reused and it's dinamically generated.